naroga/querker/README.md

 ![Travis](https://travis-ci.org/naroga/querker.svg?branch=master)

 Querker is both a simple queue manager for tasks and a worker manager.
-It aggregates `naroga/querker-queue` and `naroga/querker-worker` in the same place, so you can manage both your queue and your workers from the same place.

 Project requisites
 ------------------